md-babel/swift-markdown-babel/README.md

 If you can rely on `/usr/bin/env`, like with hash-bangs, you can set and forget it.
 (With pyenv, rbenv, asdf, ... your mileage may vary!)

+[See the examples file](Examples.md) to learn how to configure various evaluators.

 [config-schema]: https://github.com/md-babel/md-babel-schema/tree/main/config